EnterpriseDB/tpa/docs/src/postgres_user.md

 ## Shell configuration

-TPAexec will install a `.bashrc` file and ensure that it's also included by the `.profile` or `.bash_profile` files.
+TPA will install a `.bashrc` file and ensure that it's also included by the `.profile` or `.bash_profile` files.

 It will set a prompt that includes the username and hostname and working